numpy/numpy/.github/PULL_REQUEST_TEMPLATE.md

 ## PR summary
 <!-- Please take some time to make it easier for us maintainers to understand
   and review your PR.
 Describe the pull request, using the questions below as guidance, and link to any relevant issues and PRs:

 - Why is this change necessary?
-- What problem does it solve?
+- How does the change affect existing code or documentation?
 - What is the reasoning for this implementation?

 Also: